- Campus Connection

 The majority of civil litigation is not resolved at the trial level, but instead at the pre-trial level.
 Competent pre-trial preparation is the key to a successful civil litigation practice.
 The course will familiarize the student with pre-trial practices and procedures through a combination of lectures, guest lectures, reading assignments and pre-trial activities in a mock civil case.
 Students will become familiar with the relevant Rules of Civil Procedure and other pre-trial techniques, including client interviewing and counseling, witness interviewing, informal discovery techniques, litigation planning, expert development and discovery, pleadings, interrogatories, depositions, requests for production of documents and things, requests for admission, pre-trial motion practice, settlement strategies, settlement brochures, settlement conferences, pre-trial conferences, and settlement agreements.
 The class emphasis will be pre-trial skills development in a mock civil case.

-In this required course, students will study the law that governs lawyers and the legal profession.
-The course will examine the Model Rules of Professional Conduct and the Restatement of the Law Governing Lawyers, along with other statutory and common law governing lawyers, the civil law of legal malpractice, criminal liability, and lawyer disciplinary decisions.
-Our class discussions will focus on various kinds of ethical decisions lawyers confront in their practices, and how the law governing lawyers impacts those decisions.
+In this required upper-level course, students will study the law that governs lawyers and the legal profession.
+The course will focus on the ABA Model Rules of Professional Conduct and selected provisions of the Restatement (Third) of the Law Governing Lawyers, and devote attention to lawyers’ civil liability for malpractice, the bar admissions process, and the functioning of the lawyer discipline system.
+Our class discussions will analyze the various kinds of ethical decisions lawyers confront in their practices, and how the law governing lawyers impacts those decisions.
 We will also consider the roles of lawyers in our society and the ethical and moral dimensions of those roles.

 Professional Visions: Law, Literature, and the Role of Lawyers in the Social Order - #290 - 3 credits